samuel-jimenez/Luna3/package/README_TRANSLATIONS.md

 -------------------------------------------
 The plasmoid needs the translation in a .mo file.

-Go to contents/po and run ./Messages.sh - this generates the .mo files for all the .po files.
+Go to contents/po and run `./Messages.sh` - this generates the .mo files for all the .po files.

-The .mo files are placed in the locale directory under contents/po,
+The .mo files are placed in the `locale` directory under `contents`,

-e.g. locale/fr/LC_MESSAGES/plasma_applet_org.kde.userbase.plasma.luna3.mo
+e.g. `locale/fr/LC_MESSAGES/plasma_applet_org.kde.userbase.plasma.luna3.mo`

 ----------------------------
 Step 4: Install the .mo file